1hbb/TSP-Optimization/README.md

 # Test Results #

-Yapılan testlerde programın karmaşıklık düzeyine göre hesaplama süreleri;
+According to the complexity of the computation time of the program In tests;

 If 1 city will visit -> 0.067 second
-If 2 city will visit -> 0.066 saniye
+If 2 city will visit -> 0.066 second
-3 şehir için -> 0.077 saniye
+If 3 city will visit -> 0.077 second
-4 şehir için -> 0.068 saniye
+If 4 city will visit -> 0.068 second
-5 şehir için -> 0.068 saniye
+If 5 city will visit -> 0.068 second
-6 şehir için -> 0.071 saniye
+If 6 city will visit -> 0.071 second
-7 şehir için -> 0.081 saniye
+If 7 city will visit -> 0.081 second
-8 şehir için -> 0.138 saniye
+If 8 city will visit -> 0.138 second
-9 şehir için -> 0.550 saniye
+If 9 city will visit -> 0.550 second
-10 şehir için -> 3.593 saniye
+If 10 city will visit -> 3.593 second

-Dikkat!
-Süreler donanım durumuna ve rotaya göre değişkenlik gösterebilir.
+Warning!
+Times may vary depending on equipment status and route.

 # DEVELOPER #